Which AI does Atlassian use? A complete overview for 2026

-It seems like every tool we use has suddenly sprouted an AI feature, and Atlassian is no exception.
+It seems like every tool we use has suddenly sprouted an AI feature, and Atlassian is leading the way.
 Its entire product suite, from the backlogs of Jira to the pages of Confluence, is getting an "Atlassian Intelligence" upgrade.
-These features promise to do everything from summarizing endless comment threads to answering questions and tackling boring, repetitive tasks.
+These features promise to do everything from summarizing comment threads to answering questions and tackling repetitive tasks.

-But with all the buzz, it’s easy to feel a little lost.
+Atlassian has built an impressive ecosystem, and these new capabilities are a testament to their innovation.
+But with all the excitement, it’s natural to want to know more.
 What’s actually powering these new tricks?
 Is it the same AI as ChatGPT?
-Is it something they built themselves?

-This guide cuts through the noise.
-We’ll get straight to the point and explain exactly which AI models Atlassian uses.
-We’ll also walk through the features you’ll actually see in your day-to-day tools and talk about some very real limitations you should know about.
-Most importantly, we’ll cover what to do when your team’s brainpower isn’t just stored in Atlassian products, because let’s be honest, whose is?
+This guide gets straight to the point and explains exactly which AI models Atlassian uses.
+We’ll also walk through the features you’ll see in your day-to-day tools and talk about how these features are optimized for the Atlassian environment.
+Most importantly, we'll cover how you can extend this power when your team's knowledge is stored across various platforms.

 Which AI does Atlassian use?

-Here’s the short answer: Atlassian Intelligence isn’t a single, all-powerful AI.
-Think of it more like a team of specialists.
-It’s a hybrid system that cleverly blends Atlassian’s own in-house tech with some of the biggest names in the large language model (LLM) world.
+Here’s the short answer: Atlassian Intelligence is a sophisticated hybrid system.
+It cleverly blends Atlassian’s own in-house tech with some of the biggest names in the large language model (LLM) world.
 This mix-and-match approach lets them use the right tool for the right job within their ecosystem.

 Here’s a look at the players on the team:

-Big-Name LLMs: Atlassian has partnered up with the heavy hitters of AI, including OpenAI (the folks behind ChatGPT), Anthropic, and Google.
+• Big-name LLMs: Atlassian has partnered up with the heavy hitters of AI, including OpenAI (the folks behind ChatGPT), Anthropic, and Google.
 They tap into various models from the GPT, Claude, and Gemini families to handle the creative, language-heavy lifting, like helping you write a Confluence page or summarizing a Jira ticket.
-And for those worried about privacy, Atlassian is clear that your company’s data isn’t used to train these external models.
+And for those focused on privacy, Atlassian is clear that your company’s data isn't used to train these external models.

-Atlassian’s Homegrown Models: This is where things get interesting.
-Atlassian is sitting on over two decades of data about how teams work together, and they’ve used it to train their own specialized AI models.
-This is the secret sauce behind their "Teamwork Graph," a unique data layer that doesn’t just understand words, but also the relationships between your projects, goals, documents, and teammates.
+• Atlassian’s homegrown models: This is a major strength.
+Atlassian is sitting on over two decades of data about how teams work together, and they've used it to train their own specialized AI models.
+This is the secret sauce behind their "Teamwork Graph," a unique data layer that doesn't just understand words, but also the relationships between your projects, goals, documents, and teammates.
 It knows which Jira epic is connected to which Confluence spec, and who on your team is the go-to expert for a particular topic.
-This context helps the AI give you much more relevant answers.
+This context helps the AI give you relevant, context-aware answers.

-The New Teammate, Rovo: Atlassian’s latest product, Rovo, takes all this a step further.
+• The new teammate, Rovo: Atlassian's latest product, Rovo, takes all this a step further.
 It’s designed to be a central AI assistant that can search, answer questions, and even take action across all your Atlassian tools.
-It also has some ability to connect with outside apps like Google Drive and Slack, acting as a bridge to the outside world.
+It also has the ability to connect with outside apps like Google Drive and Slack, acting as a bridge to other parts of your workflow.

 A breakdown of Atlassian Intelligence features by product